rmeyers13/CS4341-team-11/README.md

 Open the frontend folder and run:
     npm start

-*** DISCLAIMER: I was testing out my out model, we can switch to the original one instad of mlm_enhanced as needed as its not the most accurate ***
+*** DISCLAIMER: I was testing out my out model, we can switch to the original one instead of mlm_enhanced as needed as its not the most accurate ***